PAST DUE DISABILITY BENEFITS

 But, to hire most lawyers, you have to pay money upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay us, is for us to win your case.
 That is our goal.
 Call today.
 See what we can do for you.

-CANNON DISABILITY’S REPRESENTATIVES WILL TRY TO WIN YOUR PAST DUE DISABILITY BENEFITS
+CANNON DISABILITY’S LAWYERS CAN WIN YOUR PAST DUE DISABILITY BENEFITS

 Many times, SSA judges try to change your onset date to reduce the past due benefits that SSA has to pay.
 We will do what we can so that does not happen.
 Of course, we want to see you win all of your past due benefits.